• Bond yields broadly rose in October, as stronger labour market data led to questions about the path of future Fed rate cuts.

 Changes in spreads

-The outlook for the technical backdrop remains positive.
-With the upcoming rate-cutting cycle and yields at attractive levels, we expect demand for credit to remain strong.
+The technical outlook remains positive.
+Since the beginning of the year, we have observed steady inflows into investment-grade credit.
+With central banks now on a cutting path and credit yields still at attractive levels, we expect demand for credit to remain strong.

 Emerging markets